 Food and Drink

 Top of the tastes of the weekend was the bubble waffles including one called ‘the rainbow unicorn’!
-There is more food on offer at Love Supreme that you could possibly try in a weekend so we really spoiled for choice.
+There is more food on offer at Love Supreme than you could possibly try in a weekend so we really spoiled for choice.
+Go in hungry, you will not be disappointed!

-Love Supreme is a foodies heaven and you can pretty much find every kind of food you may wish for.
-Halloumi fries were a particular hit with our family but it was all good.
+Love Supreme is a foodies heaven and you can pretty much find every kind of food you could wish for.
+Halloumi fries were a particular hit with our family but it was all great.

 I do struggle with festivals that still use single-use plastic in the bars and would urge the organisers to consider a more sustainable cup deposit scheme, especially as there is no option to bring drinks.
 This is the only negative I had and after enjoying a great weekend at Love Supreme I feel sad to point it out but I am thinking about our children’s future, the plastic problem we face, and how we can continue to enjoy festivals in a sustainable way.